 DOCTOR YUM’S BIOGRAPHY

-Nimali Fernando, MD, MPH is a pediatrician practicing in Fredericksburg, VA at PL Pediatrics.
+Nimali Fernando, MD, MPH is a pediatrician practicing in Fredericksburg, VA at Yum Pediatrics.
 She graduated from the University of Pittsburgh school of Medicine and School of Public Health with an M.D. and Masters in Public Health.
 She completed residency and chief residency in Pediatrics at The University of Texas Health Sciences Center Houston and served there for two years as a Clinical Assistant Professor in the department of Pediatrics.
-In 2005 she and her husband, also a physician, moved their family back east to Fredericksburg, Virginia where she practices at PL Pediatrics with Dr. Pamela Mancini.
 She is a Board Certified Pediatrician and a member of the American Academy of Pediatrics.
-Besides practicing pediatrics Dr. Fernando stays busy raising two boys, Zane (9) and Asa (5) and the family cat Lucky Meetos.
+Besides practicing pediatrics Dr. Fernando stays busy raising two boys, Zane (12) and Asa (8).
 She was recently invited to join the Subcommittee on Obesity Prevention for the Virginia Chapter of the AAP and is working on a website and toolkit to help providers counsel on Obesity prevention.
 In 2012, she founded “The Doctor Yum Project” a nonprofit dedicated to lowering childhood obesity and diet-related illness by partnering with families to raise children who eat a healthy whole food diet.
+In 2014 she opened Yum Pediatrics where she shares an innovative teaching garden and teaching kitchen which is shared between her practice and The Doctor Yum Project.